Dave Barnhill

-David Barnhill (October 30, 1914 – January 8, 1983) (Note: Whereas all sources seem to agree that Barnhill's birth took place in October 1914, the specific date is not so clear cut; the Florida Death Index cites October 10th.) was an American Negro league baseball pitcher.
-Barnhill played from 1937 to 1949, mostly with the New York Cubans.
-He also played for the New York Giants in the minor leagues from 1949 to 1953, in the American Association and the Florida International League.
+David Barnhill (October 30, 1913 – January 8, 1983) was an American professional baseball pitcher.
+Barnhill played in the Negro leagues from 1941 to 1948 with the New York Cubans.
+He also played in the minor leagues for the Minneapolis Millers from 1949 to 1951, the Miami Beach Flamingos in 1952, and the Fort Lauderdale Lions in 1953.

 Pro career

 Dave Barnhill made his debut for the New York Cubans in 1941.
-The Cubans were managed by Jose Maria Fernandez, and finished 5th, just above the last place Philadelphia Stars.
+The Cubans were managed by José María Fernández, and finished 5th, just above the last place Philadelphia Stars.
 Despite the second division finish, Barnhill led the team in wins, finishing 9-4 with an E.R.A. of 3.02.
 He also finished with a respectable .295 batting average while driving in six runs.
 In 1942, the Cubans finished last, just one win behind the New York Black Yankees.
 The Cubans finished with a 9-27 record, but again, Barnhill was a bright spot in the pitching rotation.
 While he finished with a 3-6 record, his E.R.A. of 2.87 was the best on the team.